School of Nurse Anesthesia

 During fall and spring semester of Phase I, you will follow the calendar for the Bryan LGH College of Health Sciences.

-During Phase II, you will have 20 days of personal discretionary leave for vacation, sick and personal time.
-This personal leave may be taken at your discretion and with the approval of the Program Director.
+During Phase II, you will have 20 days of personal discretionary leave for vacation, sick and with the approval of the Program Director.
 However, no vacation time will be given during the first eight weeks of Phase II.

 You’ll get all observed holidays at Bryan College CRNA and/or your affiliate site.

 You will be given 15 Research Project Days during Phase II for time spent researching, writing and presenting your capstone project.

 All information given on this site about Bryan College CRNA Program was taken directly from their website.